nodecopter/nodecopter.com/pages/compass/venue.md

 * **Projector and screen**: for the introductory talk at the beginning of a NodeCopter event a projector and a screen are really great.
-And when it's time for the demos most attendes will need a projector to show of what they built.
+And when it's time for the demos most attendees will need a projector to show of what they built.

 * **Floor**: To avoid drifting, your floor should have a clear texture.
 If you have a very homogenous floor, use tape (e.g. masking tape) to give it a texture.